-Sports Day, held on May 25, 2019, provided the children with an opportunity to get outdoors, experience team work, compete and exercise.
-We had the event at our neighboring Shinagawa Etoile Girl’s School which is only a 3 minute brisk walk away from Aomono-Yokocho station.
+Sports Day, held on May 25, 2019, provided the children with an opportunity to get outdoors, experience teamwork, compete and exercise.
+We had the event at our neighboring Shinagawa Etoile Girl’s School which is only a 3 minutes brisk walk away from Aomono-Yokocho station.
 The location was big enough to accommodate our students, parents and staff and to do our sporting events.
 In the past, we have had a combined Sports Day with our Japanese exchange school.
 Since we moved locations, we went solo.

 This year, we mixed some traditional Japanese elements like the radio warm-up with western ways.
 Logistically, we compacted the whole event in the cool morning from 9:00 to 11:30.
 I won’t expound on the entire schedule but accentuate on some of the more interesting and newer areas.